 - If appropriate, specialist equipment may be given to assist a pupil e.g. writing slopes, pencil grips, iPads, laptops with educational programmes to enhance independent learning.

-- Provision is made for children with social needs by small group social interventions such as PALS and Attention Hillingdon.
+- Provision is made for children with social and emotional needs by implementing small group social interventions such as Talkabout and Attention Hillingdon.

-- Provision is made for children with speech and communication problems via the Hillingdon Speech and Language Service.
+- Provision is made for children with speech and communication problems via the Hillingdon Speech and Language Service and Language Link resources.
 Members of staff carry out programmes and recommendations provided by this service.

-- You can make an appointment to see your child's teacher for a 15 minute slot on a Tuesday morning between 09.00 and 09.30 am.
+- You can make an appointment to see your child's teacher.

 - You will have the opportunity to discuss your child's progress at parents' evenings which are held each autumn and spring term.

-- If you are concerned about your child you can make an appointment to speak to Mrs Lee.
+- If you are concerned about your child you can make an appointment to speak to Miss Filson.

 The school holds regular curriculum workshops when parents are invited to learn how we deliver different areas of the curriculum and given ideas on how to support your child in that subject.